WHAT Is it?

 Amphetamine (contracted from alpha-methylphenethylamine) is a strong central nervous system (CNS) stimulant that is used in the treatment of attention deficit hyperactivity disorder (ADHD), narcolepsy, and obesity.

-Prescription amphetamines go by the names Adderall, Ritalin, Concerta, Dexedrine.
+Prescription amphetamines go by the names Adderall, Dynavel, Evekeo, Dexedrine (Dextroamphetamine).

 how is it ingested?